League of Ireland Premier Division: Promotion and relegation

+In 1992–93 a promotion/relegation play-off was also introduced.
 In 2008 Cobh Ramblers were relegated directly from the Premier Division to the 2009 A Championship after they failed to obtain a First Division license.
 In 2017, to even up the numbers of clubs in the Premier Division and First Division to 10 teams each, the bottom three Premier League teams were relegated and only the First Division champion were promoted.